On Milnor and Tjurina numbers of foliations: Tjurina number

 Let $\F$ be a singular foliation at $(\C^2,p)$ defined by the 1-form $\omega=P(x,y)dx+Q(x,y)dy$ and $C:f(x,y)=0$ be a $\F$-invariant reduced curve.
 The {\it Tjurina number of} $\F$ {\it with respect to} $C$ is

 The {\it Tjurina number} of any germ of reduced curve $C:f(x,y)=0$, with $f(x,y)\in \mathbb C[[x,y]]$ is by definition

 In this section we will study the Tjurina number of a foliation with respect to a balanced divisor of separatrices.
-First of all we present a lemma on Commutative Algebra which we need on the next, but we do not know a precise reference:
+First of all we present a lemma on Commutative Algebra which we need in the sequel and we did not find it in the literature:

 \begin{lemma} Let $f,g,p,q\in \mathbb C[[x,y]],$ where $f$ and $g$ are relatively prime.
 Then

 \end{lemma} \begin{proof} Observe that $\dim_{\mathbb C}\mathbb C[[x,y]]/(f,r_{1},\ldots,r_{n})=\dim_{\mathbb C}\mathcal O/(r'_{1},\ldots,r'_{n}),$ where $\mathcal O=\mathbb C[[x,y]]/(f)$ and $r'_{i}=r_{i}+(f)$ for any $i\in\{1, \ldots,n\}$ and any $r_{i}\in \mathbb C[[x,y]]$.
 We finish the proof using the following exact sequence: